tpapp/IndirectLikelihood.jl/README.md

 [![codecov.io](http://codecov.io/github/tpapp/IndirectLikelihood.jl/coverage.svg?branch=master)](http://codecov.io/github/tpapp/IndirectLikelihood.jl?branch=master)
 [![Documentation](https://img.shields.io/badge/docs-latest-blue.svg)](https://tpapp.github.io/IndirectLikelihood.jl/latest)

-Framework for indirect likelihood estimation (primarily for using Bayesian methods).
+Framework for likelihood-based indirect inference (primarily Bayesian methods).

-**Work in progress.** Will be documented when API stabilizes, until then, see the unit tests and the references below.

-## References

-- Drovandi, C. C., Pettitt, A. N., Lee, A., & others, (2015).
-Bayesian indirect inference using a parametric auxiliary model.
-Statistical Science, 30(1), 72–95.

-- Gallant, A. R., & McCulloch, R. E. (2009).
-On the determination of general scientific models with application to asset pricing.
-Journal of the American Statistical Association, 104(485), 117–131.
+**Work in progress.** API is still being finalized.
+If you are using this package and would prefer it to be registered, please open an issue.